“ACKNOWLEDGING FEAR IS THE FIRST STEP TO CONQUERING IT”

 I knew how to swim.
 When I was young, I was even on the swim team.
 Yet, there I was, struggling to tread water, drowning in my face mask.
 I was so afraid that I could not think rationally.
 I jumped on my husband and nearly took him under too.
 My fear was in control.
 All I really had to do was calm down and remove my mask.
 I was never in any real danger.
 I knew there would be sharks.
 I just didn’t expect them to be so big.
 That’s why I was really freaking out.
 I was startled.
 Loss of control can be terrifying.

-In, Learn to Recognize Stress, https://mswellnessproject.com/learn-to-recognize-stress/ , we explored how our bodies are hardwired to react to danger without conscious thought.
+In, Learn To Recognize Stress, we explored how our bodies are hardwired to react to danger without conscious thought.
 The body can’t tell the difference between danger, fear, anxiety, grief; or even excitement.
 All these things can trigger the amygdala, which is the emotion center of the brain and the reason we are afraid of things outside of our control.

 Living with an unpredictable disease like MS can be scary.
 There are just too many unknowns to not sometimes feel fearful.
 It’s often hard to feel in control of anything.
 I spent years turning down invitations and missing out on events with friends and family because I was afraid of what ‘might’ happen.
-As I shared in, 3 Habits that Changed my Life, https://mswellnessproject.com/3-habits-that-changed-my-life/, I felt paralyzed by indecision.
+I felt paralyzed by indecision.
 I was afraid to do anything that might make my MS worse.
 So, I slowly withdrew and let fear make my world a little smaller.

 Fear is not just adrenaline and flight.
 Living under the weight of fear can lead to self-isolation and loneliness.
 Nobody knows what their future holds, but I knew I didn’t want to get there and have regrets.
 I needed to choose to take the first step.
 Even if it was scary.
 Even if the outcome was uncertain.
 I made a promise to myself to stop being afraid of MS and to put myself back out there and start doing the things I used to love to do.
 So, I agreed to the first beach vacation in 14 years.